 The level of management control required for our supply chain will be continually monitored in accordance with Cats Protection’s Finance and Procurement policies which apply to all relevant staff and volunteers.

 It is important that those involved with the Charity understand the importance of this commitment and key personnel, within Procurement and Finance, responsible for our relationships with suppliers, have already been trained in this area.
-We recognise the importance of extending training and raising awareness of modern slavery, to all our staff and volunteers, and aim to make available an eLearning course on the subject for all staff and volunteers.
+We have also made available an eLearning course, which raises the awareness of modern slavery, to all our staff and volunteers.

 Cats Protection Executive Management Team takes full responsibility for implementing our policies and objectives to tackle modern slavery and will provide the necessary resources to ensure that our practices are effective in minimising the risk of modern slavery taking place within our supply chains.

 In line with requirements under the Modern Slavery Act we will publish an annual transparency statement setting out the ongoing steps we are taking as well as regularly reviewing our operations to ensure our policies remain fit for purpose.

 Date: 17th June 2021